Claire Forster, Chair

 She values the power of allies and incorporates the concept of partner led, needs based indicators to inform her unique insight to Development work.
 Utilizing her background in community development and story –telling, she amplifies the stories of beneficiaries and partners by weaving their narratives alongside the organization’s government and public relations, research, engagement and program outcomes to create donor opportunities, deepen relationships and grow revenue.

 With a background in occupational therapy, Valerie Armstrong has worked over 30 years in health care, holding a variety of leadership portfolios.
-She is currently the Director of Quality, Risk and Performance with the North Simcoe Muskoka Local Health Integration Network.
+She is currently the Director of Quality, Risk and Performance with Home and Community Care Support Services North Simcoe Muskoka, and with Home and Community Care Support Services Mississauga Halton.
 Valerie holds a Six Sigma Canada Green Belt designation, a master’s certificate in Project Management, an Osgoode Certificate in Health Law, and is a patient safety trainer through the Canadian Patient Safety Institute.

-Her prior volunteer roles include board member at William Osler Health System, leadership committee of Mississauga Community Foundation and United Way’s South Asian Advisory Council.
+Her prior community leadership roles included past Board Chair and member at William Osler Health System, leadership committee of Mississauga Community Foundation and United Way’s South Asian Advisory Council.

 Wan-Peng is the Software Development Supervisor at Libro Credit Union in London, Ontario where he advises the executive leadership team in the development of technology-informed strategy and initiatives.

-Wan-Peng has extensive knowledge of the Non-Profit governance obtained while serving on the Board of Directors of the YMCA of Western Ontario and Reforest London.
+Wan-Peng has extensive knowledge of non-profit governance obtained while serving on the Board of Directors of the YMCA of Western Ontario and Reforest London.